APPROACH CREWING F. A. Q. COSTS JOIN US! KETURAH ROUTES PAST CREW PHOTOS VIDEOS LOG Me

 --I need to know more before I can make the decision to join.

-I always expect new crew to read the books on seamanship aboard Keturah.
+aboard Keturah.
 You can definitely learn a lot, although all of these things will not give you an ultimate insight, as all situations differ from one another, boat by boat and aboard sometimes minute by minute.
 There is no replacement to getting on a plane, getting to the boat and doing it, rather than dreaming on a river of emails.
 For some it works great while others find out it's just not their thing, that's life.
-In all cases when aboard, it is up to you to apply yourself to learning by looking and listening to the more experienced people, up to you to be proactive in the learning and observing the workings of the boat and cooperating in the daily chores.
+In all cases when aboard, it is up to you to apply yourself to learning by looking and listening to the more experienced people, it is up to you to be proactive in the learning and observing the workings of the boat and cooperating in the daily chores.
 I cannot spoon feed you with all the notions required, neither make you acquire through talking the skills and confidence that can only develop through practice, time aboard, common sense, a can-do attitude and a natural curiosity for learning.

 --It sounds cheap/cool, so I'll go for it!